 A waist that has expanded with more fat around the middle also invites heart disease and type 2 diabetes.
 Get a measuring tape and place it just above the hipbone.
 Take your measurement there after exhaling.
 If you’re a woman and find that your waist is 35 inches or more than 40 inches if you’re a man, then this can increase those two risks.

-Losing just a few pounds can make all the difference for a better reading when tested for lowering blood pressure naturally.
+Losing just a few pounds can make all the difference for a better reading for blood pressure when tested.
 Though exercising can seem like a chore, it can also help pare down the waist and overall health.
 Devote at least one-half hour on a regular basis to some form of exercise.

 Walking or swimming might be more pleasant ways to be more active.
 All the best intentions often fail when jumping into some strenuous or expensive exercise program that you may not be ready to commit to.
 Sometimes, it is better to gradually ease from a sedentary lifestyle into an exercise regime to stay with it.